ajahne/blog/_drafts/2017-10-31-javascript-functions-part-3.md

 ### Why/when would you use this function?
-  - you want to lock in the value of _this_, helpful for event handlers
+  - you want to lock in the value of _this_, helpful for event handlers (see: example 1 and example 3)
-  - want to “partially apply” functions (“partial function application” is beyond the current scope of our discussion, but feel free to read up on it!)
+  - want to “partially apply” functions by locking in arguments (see: example 2)

 ### Conclusion
 TBD